A constant calm

-For many of us our movement and mobility has been limited the past several months.
-Quite literally in that you may have cancelled a trip or flight.
+For many of us, our movement and mobility have been limited over the past several months.
+Quite literally in that you may have canceled a trip or flight.
 Or maybe you’ve had the same tank of gas in your car for months.
 Perhaps you were used to moving at the gym or yoga studio.
-In one way or another, the ways in which you were used to moving through the world have been altered and this has a lot of people feeling stuck, stifled, and sluggish.
+In one way or another, the ways in which you were used to moving through the world have been altered and this has a lot of people feeling stuck, stifled, and sluggish

 As a yoga teacher, a health coach, and a Somatic Experiencing Practitioner in training I’m particularly interested in the role of movement in our wellbeing and mental health and how movement can help us get unstuck.

 Words and Language

 First, let’s acknowledge the importance of words – words can change our physiology.
 Hearing and using a specific word can make you feel warm and fuzzy, happy, defensive, mad.
 Another word could make your body recoil, flinch, tense, soften, relax.

 People often comment on my curly hair and the compliment always makes me smile.
 A while back someone referred to my hair as ‘frizzy’.
 That word, ‘frizzy’ – ugh, it makes me cringe!
 When I heard it I literally flinched and the wrinkle between my brows showed up.
 That word has an immediate effect on my physiology.

 This of course is a simple example.
 Words are used regularly to describe, label, or diagnose our bodies and behavior and the language used has the potential to change our physiology in ways that may, or may not, be helpful.
 So I invite you to choose words and language that feel good to you, especially when it comes to your personal experience of ‘mental health’.